alexs714/nordstrom-hello-retail-workshop/Lesson1_HelloRetailStream/README.md

 ### Step 0: Refresh your repo

-This optional step is recommended if you completed [Lesson 0](../Lesson0_BeforeWorkshop/README.md) before the day of the workshop, to make sure you have the latest code.
+This optional step is recommended to make sure you have the latest code, since we make changes often.
 Just do a git pull in the root of the repository:

 ```
 git pull